Visiting The Slieve League Cliffs – Donegal’s Answer to the Cliffs of Moher

 From here then you’re free to explore the area, you could spend anywhere from 15 minutes to the whole day hiking the various trails.
 Give yourself at least 2 hours to fully soak it all up.
 It’s honestly something special here, with truly beautiful views.
 And, of course, far, far fewer tourists than at the Cliffs of Moher.

 We climbed the first hill, looking away from the famous cliffs, and surprisingly it was equally as beautiful from that side too….

-My friends and I ran about for another hour or so, it’s windy up there, even in the summer, so bring a jacket!
-When I had announced on my Instagram that I was coming to Ireland to see all the amazing things my island had to offer, I had honestly never heard of the Slieve League Cliffs, but so many Irish people messaged me to insist I MUST go and visit, so I did it, and they were right.
+My friends and I ran about for another hour or so.
+It’s windy up there, even in the summer, so bring a jacket!
+When I had announced on my Instagram that I was coming to Ireland to see all the amazing things my island had to offer, I had honestly never heard of the Slieve League Cliffs, but so many Irish people messaged me to insist I MUST go and visit.
+So I did it, and they were right.
 So here I am now, insisting that you guys all go to the Slieve League Cliffs too!
 You won’t regret it.

-For us, we backtracked back to Donegal and then we were off to Derry/Londonderry (more on that political minefield in another blog post, for the meantime, we’ll continue to enjoy this killer roadtrip.
+For us, we backtracked back to Donegal, and then we were off to Derry/Londonderry (more on that political minefield in another blog post, for the meantime, we’ll continue to enjoy this killer road trip.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!